OfficeDev/office-js-docs-pr/docs/reference/manifest/launchevent.md

 ## Available SendMode options (preview)

 When you include the `OnMessageSend` or `OnAppointmentSend` event in the manifest, you must also set the **SendMode** property.
 The following are the available options.
-Based on the conditions your add-in is looking for, if your add-in finds an issue in the item being sent, the user is alerted.
+Based on the conditions your add-in is looking for, the user is alerted if your add-in finds an issue in the item being sent.

 | SendMode option | Description |
 |---|---|